 Focus groups can last anywhere from an hour to two hours, depending upon how the discussion goes.

 Types of Focus Groups

 There are two types of focus groups:

 How a focus group works really depends on the type of focus group it is.

 In-person focus groups are conducted in interactive group settings that typically consist of 4-10 participants and a moderator.
-The moderator facilitates the discussion and encourages the participants to share their thoughts and opinions about the product or service that is being tested.
+The moderator is reponsbile for facilitating the discussion and encouraging the participants to share their thoughts and opinions about the product or service that is being tested.

 The location of in-person focus groups can vary.
-Sometimes they are held in a room that contains one-way mirrors, so decision makers from the company can watch the discussion as it unfolds.
-Sometimes they are held in rooms that have video recorders, so the session can be watched by employees at a later date.
-Sometimes they are held onsite in one of the company’s conference rooms.
-Sometimes they are held at a neutral location, like a hotel conference room or a library.
+They can be held in a room that contains one-way mirrors for decision makers from the company can watch the discussion as it unfolds.
+Or, focus groups can be recorded and watched by employees at a later date.
+Ocassionally, they are held onsite in one of the company’s conference rooms or a neutral location, like a hotel conference room or a library.
 And, in the case of Google, sometimes they are held in a research van.
 Yes, you read that right…a research van.
 I have to give Google points on their creativity for that one.